andyhansen/blog/_pages/about.md

 ---

 Hi.
-I'm a Wellington based Ruby developer.
+I'm a Wellington based Tech Lead and Ruby developer.

 I use this blog to understand whatever is spinning around in my mind.
 Most of what I've written has never been posted because I don't feel like it would be perfect for every single person who would read it.